Hydrafox/JarTuto/README.md

 Method not found

 It can happens that your java method is not found or any other problem.
 That mean your xml is not read fine.
-You can try to delete the Binaries, Intermediate and Saved folder, right-click on your MyProject.uproject and click on Generate Visual Studio project files.
+You can try to delete the Binaries, Intermediate and Saved folder, right-click on your *MyProject.uproject* and click on *Generate Visual Studio project files*.
 Check if your xml content is still here, rebuild, compile launch again.
 Keep a look on your Unreal Output Logs, and also your adb logcat.